Jayshxd/Custom-Fraction-data-type-in-python/README.md

-# Fraction - A Custom Fraction Data Type in Python
+# Fractionss - A Custom Fraction Data Type in Python

-Fraction is a Python library that provides a fraction data type with support for arithmetic operations, comparisons, and exponentiation.
+Fractionss is a Python library that provides a fraction data type with support for arithmetic operations, comparisons, and exponentiation.

 ## Features
 - Addition, Subtraction, Multiplication, Division, Floor Division
 - Power (`**` operator)
 - Comparison Operators (`>`, `<`, `>=`, `<=`, `==`, `!=`)
 - Simplifies fractions automatically
-- Returns type as `<class 'Fraction'>`
+- Returns type as `<class 'Fractionss.Fraction'>`

 ---